SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 - *Turf and Turf Manager:*
 -
  1. (3)[Semi-Confirmed] Larger Turf ->
 With racket expansion on the horizon, it is inevitable that the players turf will need to expand to house a few of these new rackets.
 Racket slots added into turf, how many depends on the number of new rackets.
 Devs have hinted at this, though there is no official statement as of yet.

+ 2. (5)[Unconfirmed] Style of buildings ->
+A few options added in for each players turf (preferably around 4-5) of which they can choose to govern the architectual style of their rackets and warehouse (perhaps even the outside of the safehouse).
+From neon skyline-esque buildings to traditional chinese, players should have a choice of what theme they'd like for their turf.
+Another original idea, so no confirmation yet.

 - *External Applications and Websites/Forums:*
 -